spruceid/spruceid.dev/docs/credible/concepts.md

 **Note: some features in this flow are currently unstable and may not work as documented.**

 The flow of events and actions is thus:
-1. User is presented a credential preview to review, and decides whether or not receive it (coming soon: option to select subject DID if wallet holds multiple)
+1. User is presented a credential preview to review, and decides whether or not to accept it (coming soon: option to select subject DID if wallet holds multiple)
 2. App makes a POST request to the initial URL with `subject_id` set to this DID;
 3. App receives and stores the new credential in app storage;